14.76. DD 76: Paivana - Fighting AI Bots with GNU Taler#

 14.76.3.
 Requirements#

-• Must withstand high traffic from bots, requests before a payment happened must be very cheap.
+• Must withstand high traffic from bots, requests before a payment happened must be very cheap, both in terms of response generation and database interaction.

 14.76.4.
 Proposed Solution#